odys-z/antson/README.md

 See the test case [AnsonTest#testFromJson_asonArr()](https://github.com/odys-z/antson/blob/master/antson.java/src/test/java/io/odysz/anson/AnsonTest.java).

+# Known Issues

-## 2. Needing provide an annotation if a type in List or Map is complicate
+## 1. Needing provide an annotation if a type in List or Map is complicate

 If the value's type in a list or map is more complicate than string, you must provide the information.